-This time of year, we all think about New Year’s resolutions and health-related resolutions are hugely popular.
+Are you making changes for yourself in the year ahead?
+Health-related New Year’s resolutions are hugely popular.
 Many of us have thought about embarking on a new workout routine, either starting from scratch or changing up what we’re currently doing.
 Or maybe cleaning up our diet.
 Or just being more active in general.
 We do our best to stick to our new resolution with goals that seem just barely out of reach.
 It’s going well at first and we’re working hard and staying focused.
 But will it last?

 Here’s the one thing that will sabotage your fitness goals every single time.
 You don’t have to let it!

 Trying to do everything at the same time.